What is Shared Living?

 - A young woman and a young man who have known each other since preschool live in a 3-bedroom townhouse with their live-in caregiver.
 They take the bus to work and are active in their community.

-- 3 guys living together with a live-in caregiver.
+- 3 guys live together with a live-in caregiver.
 They work and enjoy walking to the neighborhood movie theater and eating at local restaurants.

 - A young woman with high support needs lives in a home with two live-in caregivers who split the week and provide her with 24/7 support.